Battle of Thiepval Ridge: 23–26 September

 West of the Canadian Corps, II Corps attacked with the 11th and 18th (Eastern) divisions.
 The 11th Division advanced with two brigades.
 The 34th Brigade on the right attacked with two battalions; a bombing party attacking Mouquet Farm just before zero and then guarding the dugout exits.
 Both battalions got to the German support trench (first objective) although one of the supporting battalions was caught by the German counter-barrage at the British front-line.
 The right-hand battalion became bogged down fighting through Zollern Redoubt and most of the moppers-up were killed.
 About 50 survivors dug in on the right facing Zollern Trench, while others sheltered to the west of the redoubt.
 The left battalion was caught by machine-gun fire from Zollern Redoubt and Midway Line, which ran from Mouquet Farm to Schwaben Redoubt, north of Thiepval.
 A few troops reached Zollern Trench and the remnants of the support battalion advanced to reinforce them.

-The battle for Mouquet Farm continued; two attached tanks ditched nearby; the machine-guns from one tank were removed and the crew carried on as infantry.
+The battle for Mouquet Farm continued; two attached tanks ditched nearby and the machine-guns from one tank were removed and the crew carried on as infantry.
 Reinforcements were sent forward (including a pioneer battalion) and at 5:30 p.m. the last 56 Germans surrendered, after being attacked with smoke bombs.
 The 33rd Brigade on the left attacked from Nab Valley with two battalions, reached Joseph Trench at 12:45 p.m. and advanced to Schwaben Trench between Mouquet Farm and the east end of Thiepval where they dug in.
 Zollern Trench was reached by 1:30 p.m. and Hessian Trench by 4:00 p.m. except for the 250 yd on the right.
 Touch was gained on the left with the 18th (Eastern) Division at Zollern Trench and Midway Line was mopped up by a reserve battalion which also reinforced Hessian Trench, repelling a German counter-attack on the right.